FilipKmn/filipkmn.github.io/about.md

 What motivates me to create outstanding products is the pure joy of building a piece of software that will help out people in their everyday lives.

 I'd say that I’m a cheerful guy, with marketing in heart and tech in blood.
-Loving every single moment of the long and tedious journey that stand behind building an exceptional piece of software — that ends up changing our world.
+Loving every single moment of the long and tedious journey that stands behind building an exceptional piece of software — that ends up changing our world.

-When not working, you’ll find me cultivating a vigorous spirit through the martial art of Kendo, hanging out in the forest with my mountain bike, and snapping photos every once in a while — seldom people comment that they are any good though.
+When not working, you’ll find me cultivating a vigorous spirit through the martial art of Kendo, hanging out in the forest with my mountain bike, and snapping photos every once in a while.

 One day I hope to fulfill my boyhood dream and learn to fly (a plane).